unravelin/ravelinjs/CONTRIBUTING.md

     │   │       to ensure that the browser under their control made a certain HTTP │   │       request.
     │   │
-    │   ├── common.spec.mjs
+    │   ├── common.spec.js
-    │   │       Helpers for node *.spec.mjs tests.
+    │   │       Helpers for node *.spec.js tests.
-    │   ├── ci.mjs
+    │   ├── ci.js
-    │   │       Utilities used when running wdio.conf.mjs in CI, such as │   │       updating GitHub with progress messages.
+    │   │       Utilities used when running wdio.conf.js in CI, such as │   │       updating GitHub with progress messages.
     │   ├── style.css
     │   │       Shared style for integration test pages.